Grants Department Associate

-Specifically, the Administrative Associate is expected to exercise independent judgment and discretion in carrying out responsibilities that include, but are not limited to:
+Specifically, the Grants Department Associate’s responsibilities include, but are not limited to:

 – Researching and identifying foundation and donor prospects and helping to maintain the information in our central database;

-– Writing Grant Proposals and Funder Communications, including grant proposals, project budgets, and final and interim grant reports; and promoting the network organizations’ programs and campaigns through written updates and other affinity building activities
+– Writing grant proposals and promoting the network organizations’ programs and campaigns through written updates and other affinity building activities;

 Los Angeles, CA